NeuralClothSim: Neural Deformation Fields Meet the Thin Shell Theory: Kirchhoff-Love Thin Shell Theory

 \section{Kirchhoff-Love Thin Shell Theory}

-In this work, we characterise cloth as a thin shell and model its behaviour with the Kirchhoff-Love theory \cite{love2013treatise, wempner2003mechanics}.
-A thin shell is a 3D geometry with a high ratio of width to thickness.
-The shell continuum can be kinematically described by the \textit{midsurface}, located in the middle of the thickness dimension and the \textit{director}, a unit vector directed along fibres in the shell that are initially perpendicular to the midsurface.

 In this section, we briefly review the Kirchhoff-Love thin shell theory following \cite{cirak2000subdivision, kiendl2015isogeometric}; detailed treatment of the subject can be found in \cite{basar2013mechanik}.
-After introducing physical and mathematical notations (Sec.~\ref{ssec:notation}), we present concepts from the differential geometry of surfaces to explain the midsurface (Sec.~\ref{subsec:preliminaries}).
-We then follow with the shell parameterisation and computation of strain measures on and off the midsurface (Sec.~\ref{ssec:shell_kinematics}), and finally review the energy principles for equilibrium deformation (Sec.~\ref{ssec:equilibrium_deformation}).
-Our core contribution lies in using coordinate-based neural networks for thin shell simulation, which we then describe in Sec.~\ref{sec:method}.
-For readers well familiar with this theory, we recommend skipping this section except Sec.~\ref{ssec:notation} and Tab.~\ref{tab:notation} to understand our notation.
+We already introduced physical and mathematical notations in Sec.~\ref{ssec:notation}-(main matter).
+A detailed list of notations can be found in Tab.~\ref{tab:notation_supplemental}.
+We next present concepts from the differential geometry of surfaces to explain the midsurface and director (\cref{subsec:preliminaries}).
+We then follow with the shell parameterisation and computation of strain measures on and off the midsurface (\cref{ssec:shell_kinematics}).
+Further, we present the hyperelastic material models that relate the strains to the internal stress (\cref{sec:material_model}) and finally review the energy principles for equilibrium deformation (\cref{ssec:equilibrium_deformation}).
+Moreover, we provide a proof of the simplified strain formulation in \cref{sec:strain_computation} as well as additional results from tensor algebra that are relevant for the computations (\cref{sec:tensor_algebra}).